vladIsLove-hub/pleasure-tool/README.md

 ### <em>What's new in 2.3.1 version:</em>

  - We've added support for overwork.
-Currently we are sapporting overwork for 5 and 10 percents.
+Currently, we support overwork for 5 and 10 percent.
- - Added our custom readline cli module for easy customization
+ - Added our custom readline cli module for easy customization.

 ### What is it